Swedemon/MzFightReporter/README.md

 	2. Authorize.
 		- Note: You can manage these connections at https://www.twitch.tv/settings/connections
 3. Copy the provided 'ACCESS TOKEN'.
 4. Using Notepad edit the file **config.properties** located at your unzip location.
+Save your file.
 	1. Set the value of 'twitchChannelName' to your main channel name.
 		- Example: ```twitchChannelName=drdisrespect```
 	2. Set the value of 'twitchBotToken' to the copied ACCESS TOKEN.